tassanai001/wedding-card/README.md

 ## Usage

+- The application starts with a Pinterest-inspired landing page featuring a masonry grid of wedding photos.
+- Users can navigate between the landing page and wedding invitation using the navigation menu.
 - The wedding invitation automatically transitions between pages every 10 seconds.
 - Users can navigate using:
   - Swipe gestures on touch devices